 This is the logic vs. emotion debate.
 Someone who is a thinker tends to be someone who looks at the data and facts.
 They are someone who tends to choose the most logical choice.

 Meanwhile, someone who feels is someone who uses his or her emotions more.
 They may trust how they feel or how another person feels when making their decision.
 Even if it means the choice is less in their favor, their sense of empathy may make them choose something that doesn't benefit them.

 This looks at how someone handles the outside world and the structure there.
 Someone who is a judger may be a person who prefers an organized, decisive world.
 Meanwhile, a perceiver may be someone who goes with the flow and adapts.

-So as you can see, there are 16 combinations you can have.
-You can therefore divide it into 16 combinations.
+There are 16 combinations you can have.
 These are:

 - The Inspector: ISTJ